ShivaShanmuganathan/PyCryption/README.md

 ### PLEASE NOTE
 #### You can use `raze.png` OR `document.txt` for Encryption
-#### If you wish to use your own files for encryption, you need to move them to this directory, and add this line to Dockerfile
+#### If you wish to use your own files for encryption, you need to move them to repository's directory, and add the below line to Dockerfile
 #### `COPY filename.ext .`

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------